CPAN-Security/security.metacpan.org/docs/cpan-dependency-confusion.md

 `Private` is only present on DarkPAN, `Public` is only present on CPAN.

-`PrivateAndPublicGreaterCPAN` and `PrivateAndPublicGreaterLocal` are requirements that can be "confused" (= if install ends up with `PrivateAndPublicGreaterCPAN@0.04` and/or `PrivateAndPublicGreaterLocal@0.02`)
+`PrivateAndPublicGreaterCPAN` and `PrivateAndPublicGreaterLocal` are requirements that can be "confused" (if install ends up with `PrivateAndPublicGreaterCPAN@0.04` and/or `PrivateAndPublicGreaterLocal@0.02`)

 GreyPAN/DarkPAN was simulated with the following tools:
 - [pinto](https://metacpan.org/dist/Pinto) either targetted via HTTP `http://0.0.0.0:8000/` or `file:///data/darkpan` for `cpanm`, `cpm`, `carton`, `carmel` and `cpan`
 - [CPAN::Mini](https://metacpan.org/dist/CPAN-Mini) for `cpanplus` (cpanplus index fetch incompatible with pinto)
 - [StratoPAN](https://stratopan.com/)/[JFrog Artifactory](https://jfrog.com/artifactory/) for CPAN artifact manager proxy

-## Dependency confusion when local is inexistent
+## Dependency confusion when local is non-existent
 ### Unsafe
-- Specifying private requirements in Makefile.PL, Build.PL, META.* or cpanfile/cpmfile is unsafe.
-Doing manual installs (via EUMM/MB or `cpanm tarball`) then relying on requirements being already satisfied (and CPAN client not being "zealous") to not install anything public is risky, to say the less.
+- Specifying the private requirements in Makefile.PL, Build.PL, META.* or cpanfile/cpmfile is unsafe.
+Doing manual installs (via EUMM/MB or `cpanm tarball`) and then relying on requirements being already satisfied (and CPAN client not being "zealous") to not install anything public is risky, to say the least.

 ### Safe
 - Do not specify private requirements in Makefile.PL, Build.PL, META.* or cpanfile/cpmfile.
 Specifying requirements is technically not required for runtime.
-Suboptimal because it makes dependencies implicit and shift right the verification of requirements.
+This is suboptimal because it makes dependencies implicit and shifts right the verification of requirements.
-- Use reserved namespaces (`_Underscore::Trick` or `UN_DESCORE::Trick`) that can not resolve to public modules
+- Use reserved namespaces (`_Underscore::Trick` or `UN_DESCORE::Trick`) that can not resolve to public modules.

+### Documented but unsafe
-Also `Local::*` but as of today only reserved "by convention", see [Do not index Local::* (nor Local)](https://github.com/andk/pause/pull/541)
+`Local::*` is documented as a name space for private modules but as of today only reserved "by convention", see [Do not index Local::* (nor Local)](https://github.com/andk/pause/pull/541)

 ## Dependency version confusion between PANs
 ### Unsafe